Preview

 • Websites writing against PBNs are spreading Google’s propaganda.
 It’s easy for big brands to write against a tactic used by small businesses.

-• The short: buy good domains with backlinks on auctions or closeouts.
+• The short version for domains: buy expiring domains with good backlinks on auctions or closeouts.
 Find niche-related blogs with easily restorable content from Archive.org.

 • Use Easy Blog Networks PBN hosting for the easiest and fastest way to host your PBN without footprints.